Workflow example — vibe-coder edition

 - 5 policies evaluated, each result persisted.

-- Codex's review (REV-001) with the structured finding (severity, file, recommendation).
+- Codex's review (REV-001) with the structured finding — every finding

 - Your final approval, signed.